 There’s the desire for someone’s salvation, which brings me no greater joy!

 I have no greater joy than to hear that my children are walking in the truth.
 3 John 4

 But desire isn’t the bad guy here.
 Saying so would suggest that God was wrong in His design that I should experience pleasure.

 The problem is my response to the desire.

 Consider Blue Bell ice cream (www.bluebell.com).
 I do.
 Often.
 Any flavor = pure pleasure .
 But if partnered with the burning embers of anger over an issue, the desire for ice cream might give birth to the sin of gluttony where one bowl – or even two or three – isn’t enough.
 Especially if we’re talking about Dutch Chocolate here.

 And temptation?
 It operates a little bit like a dance floor upon which desire and the object of that desire lock arms in a tight embrace.
-And if a desire, behaving in like manner to a harlot, drags me away and entices me to wrong-doing, then I’ve got an unwanted pregnancy, a “sin baby” being the inevitable result.
+And if a desire, behaving in like manner to a harlot, drags me away and entices me to wrong-doing,

 And sin, when it is full-grown, gives birth to death.
 James 1:15b